THashimov/RustyJack/README.md

 ![product-screenshot](./src/assets/screenshot.jpg)

-I wanted to tackle a project which could have many features as a way of learning rust and how to develop desktop applications.
-Although it's a simple game there are a few avenues it can go down to add complexety and learn some new things such as networking and AI.
+I decided to tackle blacckjack because it's a simple game but there is a surprising amout of logic which makes it quite a tricky project.
+This has been my biggest project so far and I loved building it!

 <p align="right">(<a href="#top">back to top</a>)</p>